Code Generation with Ack

 - Declarative Validation: Define validation rules directly on your model classes using annotations.

-- Reduced Boilerplate: Eliminates the need to manually write schema definitions and validation logic for models.
+- Reduced Boilerplate: Eliminates the need to manually write schema definitions and validation logic.

 1. Add Dependencies